“Anger, if not restrained, is frequently more hurtful to us than the injury that provokes it.”

 Raymond DiGiuseppe has studied anger as a clinical problem and has promoted the recognition of anger as a form of psychopathology.
 He has developed standards for identifying anger diagnostic disorders.
 Dr. DiGiuseppe has published two psychological tests assessing dysfunctional anger: the Anger Disorders Scale (ADS) for adults and the Anger Regulation and Expression Scale (ARES) for children and adolescents.
 He has also published on the development of the theory, practice and empirical research support of Rational Emotive Behavior Therapy and Cognitive Behavior Therapies and their application to children, adolescents, and families.
 He has also been interested in the development of the therapeutic alliance in child and adolescent psychotherapy.
 He is studying the diagnosis, assessment and treatment of persons with anger problems.Learn More

-Kristine is a 2nd year doctoral student in the School Psychology program at St. John’s.
-Her interests include the efficacy of anger treatments in children and adults, physiological arousal of anger, and the relationship between dysfunctional parenting and anger disorders in children.
+Kate is a 2nd year doctoral student in the adult track of the clinical psychology Ph.D. program at St. John’s.
+Her research interests include the diagnosis and understanding of anger as a clinical disorder and anger and emotion regulation in forensic populations

 We are currently looking to borrow equipment to aid our mood induction research.